nonplayer/hammercrawl/hc_core_smith.md

 If the NPC fails this save, they are inflicted with a Wound, or two if they rolled a natural 1.
 Each wound taken stacks, and once a NPC takes a number of wounds equal to or greater than their Hit Die total, that NPC is slain.

 If the NPC succeeds at this save, they instead take a Scratch.
-Scratches also accumulate, and for each Scratch the NPC suffers a Disadvantage on subsequent Death saves to resist wounds.
+Scratches also accumulate, and for each Scratch the NPC suffers a disadvantage on subsequent Death saves to resist wounds.
 Once a NPC fails a Death save and takes a wound, erase all of its current Scratches.

 If the total incoming damage from an attack is greater than the NPC could possibly roll on its Death save, it can only succeed at the roll by rolling a natural unmodified 20.